Skip to main content

 Auto-Generated Configuration

 During every commit, the SSR platform automatically generates certain configuration elements based on the current topology and feature configuration.
-These elements are removed and re-created on each commit by default, meaning any manual edits to them are lost unless you take explicit ownership first.
+Manual edits to auto-generated elements are lost on the next commit unless you take explicit ownership first.

-This document covers what gets generated, what triggers it, how to prevent or customize it, and the internal mechanisms that control the lifecycle.
+This document covers what gets generated, what triggers it, and how to prevent or customize it.

 tip